 At New College, our faculty believe strongly that the study of German is about much more than simply reading, writing and conversing in the language.
 Instead, they emphasize a fully immersive approach with practical applications designed to help you understand not only the rich and diverse history and literature of Germany but the social, cultural and economic opportunities and challenges it faces today.

-An area of concentration in German requires a solid command of the language gained by completing coursework beyond the second year and/or participating in a program at another institution, especially one in a German-speaking country.
-In the past New College students have accomplished this by completing summer ISPs and off-campus semesters at branches of the Goethe Institute in Germany.
+An area of concentration in German requires a command of the language gained by completing coursework beyond the second year and/or participating in a program at another institution, especially one in a German-speaking country.
+In the past, New College students have accomplished this by completing summer ISPs and off-campus semesters at branches of the Goethe Institute in Germany.

-At least one course in German history (modern German history) is also required; and relevant coursework in art history, religion, music, or German philosophy is encouraged.
-Students should demonstrate a thorough knowledge of major works and authors from the modern and classical periods in German literature.
-The senior thesis may focus on any aspect of German cultural studies; and interdisciplinary approaches are encouraged.
+At least one course in German history (Modern German History) is also required; and relevant coursework in art history, religion, music, or German philosophy is encouraged.
+Students should demonstrate knowledge of major works and authors in German literature from the 18th century to the present.